 - 2 spring onions

-- Chop off both ends of the spring onions (about 10cm in length), then cut them into an allumette and place them in a bowl of iced water.
+- Chop off both of the ends of the spring onions (about 10cm in length), then cut them into an allumette, set them in a pan and add cold water to it.
 Reserve for later use (garnish).

 - Chop what’s left of the spring onions into thin rounded slices.